vegaprotocol/specs/protocol/0037-OPEG-pegged_orders.md

 * Try to insert non LIMIT orders and make sure they are rejected.
 * Test where both buy and sell orders are pegged against a mid which is not a whole number.
 * Check that a repriced pegged order does not have the version value incremented.
+* Amend a pegged order
+* Amend a parked pegged order